Israel celebrates record-setting Covid-19 vaccination drive

-Category: World Hits: 5Israel says it wants to become the first country in the world to inoculate its entire population against Covid-19.
+Category: World Hits: 6Israel says it wants to become the first country in the world to inoculate its entire population against Covid-19.
 A full 20 percent of its population has already been vaccinated and authorities say they are aiming for herd immunity with three-quarters vaccinated by March.
 But disparities remain between the country's Jewish and Arab population in terms of who is signing up for the vaccine.

 Read more https://www.france24.com/en/middle-east/20210114-israel-celebrates-record-setting-covid-19-vaccination-drive